 All DL applicants should apply as soon as possible to reserve a place and ensure adequate preparations are made for the start of your studies.
 The latest we can receive an 'on time' application (with all associated documentation) is 5 September 2016.
 Applications received after this date may be processed, but your course induction and start to studies may well be disrupted.

 The various workshops and seminars I attend in line with my course have awakened my knowledge much more than I ever imagined.

 Marvin Adim Nwaefulu, law and criminology student 2013

-- 1 year full time (campus-based), 2 years part time (campus-based or distance learning), 3 years part time (distance learning)
+- 1 year full time (campus-based), 2 years part time (campus-based or distance learning)